desbravacloud/harok/README.md

-Rocket
+harok
 ======

-Rocket is a SRE tool created to automate and manage your infrastructure
+harok is a SRE tool created to automate and manage your infrastructure

 # Install

-Binary downloads of the Rocket can be found on the Releases page.
+Binary downloads of the harok can be found on the Releases page.

-Unpack the rocket binary and add it to your PATH and you are good to go!
+Unpack the harok binary and add it to your PATH and you are good to go!

 If you want to build the binary: